South Carolina National Guard retiree, Irmo resident, inducted in Enlisted Hall of Fame

-Retired U.S. Air Force Chief Master Sgt.
-Stephen Shepherd, former member of the South Carolina National Guard, was inducted in the South Carolina National Guard Enlisted Hall of Fame during a ceremony at McCrady Training Center in Eastover, South Carolina, March 5, 2021.
-Induction into the South Carolina National Guard Enlisted Hall of Fame is an honor for senior non-commissioned officers who have gone above and beyond in performance of their duties.
-(U.S. Army National Guard photo by Sgt.
-Brian Calhoun, 108th Public Affairs Detachment)
+Retired U.S. Air Force Command Chief Master Sgt.
+Stephen Shepherd, a resident of Irmo, South Carolina, was inducted into the South Carolina National Guard Enlisted Hall of Fame during a ceremony at McCrady Training Center in Eastover, South Carolina, March 5, 2021.

 |Date Taken: